acm-rep/2024/content/cfposters/banner.md

   css_class:
 ---

 The ACM Conference on Reproducibility and Replicability is open for poster submissions.
 Each submission will consist of a 2-page extended abstract, including all content, following the ACM standard conference template.
 These 2-page abstracts will be reviewed for applicability and downselected for quality based on available poster space.
+More details [here](#submissions).

 {{< cta cta_text="Submit -->" cta_link="https://easychair.org/conferences/?conf=acmrep24" cta_new_tab="false" >}}